ranjodh-kaur/PPS_2022/2221024/program24.md

-## Program 22: Write a program to determine the value of given code in tutorial
+## Write a program to determine the value of given code in tutorial
 ```
 #include<stdio.h>
 int main()